DBS checks (previously known as CRB checks) are sometimes essential to working in specific roles, industries and

-For individuals who are self-employed, a Basic check is the only level of DBS check available for you to apply for yourself.
+For individuals who are self-employed, a Basic online check is the only level of DBS check available for you to apply for yourself.

 The Basic check searches your criminal record for any unspent convictions.
 These are often requested by employers to help them make informed recruitment decisions, protecting their business and customers.
 For self-employed individuals going into organisations on a temporary basis, this may even be a requirement.

 Basic checks are available to any individual and are easily and quickly applied for online.